neelsoumya/dsSurvivalClient/README.md

     * https://data2knowledge.atlassian.net/wiki/spaces/DSDEV/pages/1657634898/Tutorial+6.1.0+100+VM

-* Install dsBase and dsSurvival on Opal server in the VM (type neelsoumya/dsSurvival and main in the textboxes) as shown in the screenshot below
+* Install dsBase and dsSurvival on Opal server in the Virtual Machine (type neelsoumya/dsSurvival and main in the textboxes) as shown in the screenshot below

 ![Screenshot of installation of package in VM](Capture_VM_install_screenshot.PNG)